phoenixgoldz/GnomesVsCamelot/README.md

-Here’s the updated README file with the new **Gnomes vs Camelot** title and updated references:

----

 # **Gnomes vs Camelot**

 **Gnomes vs Camelot** is a **lane-based tower defense game** inspired by *Plants vs. Zombies*.
 Built-in **Unity 6**, this game brings a fresh fantasy twist where **gnomes** defend their enchanted forest against invading **knights of Camelot** in strategic, wave-based battles.